fsr/infoscreen/README.md

 $ python3 infoscreen.py vm
 ```
 It's now accessible via [192.168.33.10:5000](http://192.168.33.10:5000) in your browser.
-_Note that the real Infoscreen html file is at the moment not part of the Flask application and lives inside of the `templates` folder.
-This will be fixed soon._

 The (temporary) backend of the Infoscreen lives inside of the VM at `/var/www/public`
 and is accessible via [192.168.33.10/backend.php](http://192.168.33.10/backend.php).